Review of nonlinear systems.

 be able to conduct a linear stability analysis for a nonlinear autonomous system,

-know how to use phaseR
+know how to use phaseR to obtain phase-portraits for

 two-dimensional nonlinear systems, and